Weeds of Long Reef

 Family: Poaceae

-Barbed Grass is a tufted annual up to 30 centimetres high, with green flowers from September to December and then fruits October–December, It is a native to Mediterranean and western Europe, Asia and northern Africa, and widely naturalised elsewhere including through the southern half of Australia, from W.A. to N.S.W, including eastern regions of Tasmania and the Bass Strait islands.
+Status: Naturalised in the southern half of Australia, Tasmania and the Bass Strait islandsGeneral Information: Barbed Grass is a tufted annual that grows up to 30 cm high, with green flowers from September to December and then fruits October–December.
+It is native in Western Europe, Asia and Northern Africa but is widely naturalised across the world.

-This grass likes saline soils subject to flooding, or coastal sandy and rocky places – hence no surprise that from the top of Long Reef at the whale sculpture it is found all along the path – a few years ago around 2023 this weed appeared at the top of the track just below the whale sculpture, but now (2026) this barbed Grass can be found heading out from each side of the track (mainly northern side of track) to the bottom of the track into our lovely north eastern dune area.
+Control: It is quite easy to pull out, but to be time economical with a big infestation, spraying when in the growth stage around September is best.
+It likes saline soils subject to flooding, or coastal sandy and rocky places, hence it is no surprise that it appeared at the top of Long Reef at the whale sculpture in 2023.
+Now in 2026, it can be found heading out from each side of the track (mainly the northern side) to the bottom of the track into our lovely north-eastern dune area.

 Bitou Bush